A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Experiments

 \subsubsection{Attention Visualization}

-Recently, researches in neural network interpretation have proposed some methods for qualitative analysis.
-One of the most popular method is visualizing the weight distribution in the regions of input to show which parts are more important for predictions.
-Gradient-weighted Class Activation Mapping (Grad-CAM) \cite{selvaraju2017grad} is an excellent visualization method which applies back gradient computing to reversely acquire the important weight of the input positions in convolutional layers.
-In image domain, the output mask of Grad-CAM is overlaid on the semitransparent input image in the form of heatmap with a warm-to-cool color spectrum.
-As warmer color is applied, the highlighted pixels contribute more to the final prediction and the model will focus more on these messages.
-For different model, if the Grad-CAM mask covers more target regions in the same input, the receptive field of network is larger.
+Recently, researchers in neural network interpretation have proposed some methods for qualitative analysis.
+One of the most popular methods is visualizing the weight distribution in the regions of input to show which parts are more important for predictions.
+Gradient-weighted Class Activation Mapping (Grad-CAM) \cite{selvaraju2017grad} is an excellent visualization method that applies back gradient computing to reversely acquire the important weight of the input positions in convolutional layers.
+In the image domain, the output mask of Grad-CAM is overlaid on the semitransparent input image in the form of a heatmap with a warm-to-cool color spectrum.
+As warmer color is applied, the highlighted pixels contribute more to the final prediction, and the model will focus more on these messages.
+For another model, if the Grad-CAM mask covers more target regions in the same input, the network's receptive field of the is larger.
 And generally, it means the network has superior representation ability.

-In order to show the ability of our attention submodules intuitively, we compare the visualization attention weights of the 3 trained model in the preceding experiment of Section \ref{4.5.5}: $R_a$ (channel attention model), $R_b$ (temporal attention model) and $R_c$ (integrated channel-temporal attention model).
-To fit with the proposed framework, We adapt Grad-CAM and start the guided backpropagation from the output layer of each attention submodule to reversely acquire 1D attention weights in the 3-channel EDA input.
+To show the ability of our attention submodules intuitively, we compare the visualization attention weights of the 3 trained model in the preceding experiment of Section \ref{4.5.5}: $R_a$ (channel attention model), $R_b$ (temporal attention model) and $R_c$ (integrated channel-temporal attention model).
+In order to fit the proposed framework, we adapt Grad-CAM and start the guided backpropagation from the output layer of each attention submodule in order to invert 1D attention weights in the 3-channel EDA input.